wormhole-foundation/wormhole/docs/assumptions.md

 Solana has ridiculous processing capacity and can process transactions at a greater rate than what its websocket subscription interface, the agent, or the Wormhole itself could handle.
-This is partially mitigated by the fee that the Wormhole contracts charge in excess of the (very cheap) transaction fee, but a sufficiently incentived attacker could still execute a sustained attack by simply paying said fee.
+This is partially mitigated by the fee that the Wormhole contracts charge in excess of the (very cheap) transaction fee, but a sufficiently incentivized attacker could still execute a sustained attack by simply paying said fee.

 A possible future improvement would be dynamic fees on the Solana side, but this is currently blocked by runtime